-Zyprexa is approved to treat mixed or manic episodes in adults who have a condition called Bipolar I disorder, and may also be used with lithium or valproate for short-term treatment of acute manic episodes of bipolar disorder.
+Zyprexa is also approved to treat mixed or manic episodes in adults who have a condition called Bipolar I disorder, and may also be used with lithium or valproate for short-term treatment of acute manic episodes of bipolar disorder.
 Eli Lilly and Company manufactures Zyprexa.
 The drug was approved by the U.S. Food and Drug Administration (FDA) in 1996.

 Zyprexa FDA Alert